thacherT1D/webdevstuff/Design/User_Flow_Design_Testing.desc.md

 ## Exercise - Create Your Wireframes

-Using your site map and what we have learned about UI Design and Wireframing, create your wireframes for this idea (2-5 wireframes for the needs of this exercise)
+Using your site map and what we have learned about [User Interface Design](/redirects/articles/5114) and [Wireframing](/redirects/articles/5118), create your wireframes for this idea (2-5 wireframes for the needs of this exercise)

-## Test Your User Story
+## Exercise - Test Your User Story

 Take turns with a classmate to test your ideas.